Join whatsapp channel Join Now

 • The magnitude of the displacement of an object between two positions gives the shortest distance between these positions.

-• Displacement of an object between two given positions is independent of the actual path followed by the object is moving from one position to another.
+• Displacement of an object between two given positions is independent of the actual path followed by the object moving from one position to another.

 • The actual distance travelled by an object in a given time interval is greater than or equal to the magnitude of the displacement.